Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Breakfast muffins should be delicious but definitely not full of processed sugar.
-This paleo muffin recipe has NO added sugar and the muffins are naturally sweetened with dates.
+Breakfast Muffins should be delicious but definitely not full of processed sugar.
+These paleo muffins have no added sugar and are naturally sweetened with dates.
 Perfect for a grab ‘n go breakfast or an afternoon snack.
-Freezer friendly for meal prep too!
+Freezer-friendly for meal prep too!

 So I played with the recipe and am sharing it with you today.
 It’s seriously so simple and perfect for back to school snackage or a quick breakfast to go.
 I call them POWER MUFFINS.
 You may call them whatever you’d like.
 Either way, they are going to nourish you with natural, real food ingredients like eggs, almonds, dates, etc.